 - Gently unroll to the base of your cock.

 After you’ve come, hold on to the base of the condom when pulling out.
-This is to ensure the condom doesn’t slide of while you’re removing your cock from your partner’s ass.
-Tie a knot in the base of the condom and dispose of it responsibly.
+This is to ensure the condom doesn’t slide off while you’re removing your cock from your partner’s ass.
+Tie a knot in the base of the condom and throw in it in the bin.
+Don’t put it down the toilet – condoms are difficult to flush and might block your drains!

-Practice makes perfect: if you lose your hard-on while putting a condom on, or it’s uncomfortable, try using a condom while you wank, so you can get used to the way they feel.
-Need some to practice with, free condoms are easy to come by.
+Practice makes perfect: if you lose your hard-on while putting a condom on, or it’s uncomfortable, try using a condom while you wank so you can get used to the way they feel.
+Free condoms are easy to come by if you need some to practise with!

 What to do if a condom breaks